IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 - Cast spell for opportunity attk
 - Magical tinkering to apply an effect to a Tiny object
 - Can change prepared artificer spells on long rest
+- 4 infusions known, can infuse 2 items total
 - Cannot do two handed weapons if he has one hand for spellcasting

 Toby
 - Sneak attack only lands if you hit the main attk
 - Bonus action allows doing something dextrous with hands
-- Uncanny dodge reaction to halve dmg
+- Uncanny dodge reaction to halve dmg on attacker he can see
 - Climbing does not cost extra movement
 - double proficiency w thieves tools

+Eletha
+- Reaction to deflect missiles
+- Flurry of blows can impose: fall prone, get pushed, no reaction
+- Slow fall reaction
+- Stunning strike for a ki point
+- 2 attacks

 Battle tactics
 - gang up on a player